See a list of chapters.

 watches me, seated at the foot of his pylon on which the history of a

-Pharaoh is carved in one immense picture.
+Pharaoh is carved.
 Above him and above his

-wall, which grows each minute more rose-coloured, I see, gradually
+wall, which grows each minute more rose-colored, I see, gradually

 mounting in proportion as I move away from it, the great mass of the

-palaces of the centre, the hypostyle hall, the halls of Thothmes and
+palaces of the center of Karnak.
+The hypostyle hall, the halls of Thothmes and

 the obelisks, all the entangled cluster of those things at once so

-grand and so dead, which have never been equalled on earth.
+grand and so dead, these are things which have never been equalled on Earth.

-All this is now a long way behind me; but the air is so limpid, the
+All this is now a long way behind me, but the air is so clear, the

-outlines remain so clear that the illusion is rather that the temples
+outlines remain so sharp, that the illusion is rather that the temples

 and the pylons grow smaller, lower themselves and sink into the earth.